 - Green eggshells will be blue on the inside and green on the outside

-As the hen forms the shell, pigments called porphyrins are secreted from cells within the hen’s uterus to add color.
+As your hen forms the shell, pigments called porphyrins are secreted from cells within the hen’s uterus to add color.
 Blue egg layers add pigment early in the shell formation process

 , which is why these shells are blue all the way through.
 A combination of blue and brown pigments produces a green shell color, as with an Olive Egger.
 Hens that lay white eggs do not produce any pigments during shell formation.